jinnycho/jinnycho-blog/src/writings/books/entrepreneur/companyOfOne.md

 This also happens a lot in the workplace and goes hand in hand with the myth of multitasking.
 If I take on a managerial role, I will ensure that people focus on one task at a time, trust their judgment, and avoid overworking.
 The goal is to complete one task well and leave work early.
 If someone is struggling to perform well, I tend to think it's because of the system rather than the individual.
 I'd question whether the person's role is too vague or if they're juggling too many tasks simultaneously.
 It's also possible that the goals are unreasonably high.

-Overworking is a good recipe for people to make mistakes and feel burned out, which ultimately leads to decreased creativity, efficiency, and morale.
+Overworking & lack of agency is a good recipe for people to make mistakes and feel burned out, which ultimately leads to decreased creativity, efficiency, and morale.

 ### Resilience